 Respect is due for putting your team first, but do not undermine your health and well-being in doing so.
 Going back to leading by example, but realize that if you as a leader burn yourself out, you will not be able to work at your best for your organization’s people.

-Now that we have a list of New Year’s resolutions with the potential to be powerful, let’s work on keeping them.
+Now that we have a list of New Year’s resolutions for leaders with the potential to be powerful, let’s work on keeping them.
 Especially the last one.

 Seek to genuinely care and share the importance of adapting, connecting with others, and learning continuously.
 Doing so is bound to make you a more successful leader in 2021.